 If you want to make your base copyable to an even wider audience, then you can embed your base on your website.
 Clicking the "Embed" option will bring you to a preview page which will show you what the embed will look like on desktop and mobile, and give you an embed code.

-If the "Allow viewers to copy the data in this base" box is checked, then the embed(s) will have "Copy base" buttons at the bottom, which any viewers can click to make copies of the base for themselves.
+If the "Allow viewers to copy the data in this base" box is checked, then the embed(s) will have "Copy base" buttons at the bottom, which allows viewers who are signed in to their own Airtable account to make copies of the base for themselves.

 How to add your base as a template to Airtable Universe